superseriousbusiness/gotosocial/docs/installation_guide/docker.md

 ```

 ### Edit the docker-compose.yaml
-You can modify the docker-compose.yaml to our needs, but in any case you should generate a Postgres password and bind it as environment variable into the postgreSQL container.
-For this we can write the password directly into the docker-compose.yaml like in the example or we create an [.env file](https://docs.docker.com/compose/environment-variables/#the-env-file "Docker Docs") with which we load the environment variables into the container.
+You can modify the docker-compose.yaml to your needs, but in any case you should generate a Postgres password and bind it as environment variable into the postgreSQL container.
+For this we can write the password directly into the docker-compose.yaml like in the example or we create an [.env file](https://docs.docker.com/compose/environment-variables/#the-env-file "Docker Docs") that will load the environment variables into the container.
+You may also want to check the current [GoToSocial version](https://github.com/superseriousbusiness/gotosocial/releases) and adjust the image in docker-compose.yaml.

 ```shell
 $EDITOR docker-compose.yaml